Why Incorporate as an LLC?

 An LLC allows for pass-through taxation, thereby avoiding the “double tax” of a Corporation.
 A corporation is a legal entity, a person in the eyes of the tax law – it has to file it’s own returns.
-An LLC is not, it is either a sole proprietorship or a partnership which is the reason why LLC’s are popular, its Tax Advantages.
+An LLC is not, it is either a sole proprietorship or a partnership which is the reason why LLC’s are popular.
 An LLC operates in most ways as a corporation, yet the distributions to its “members” (shareholders) are not subject to taxation at the corporate level.
 Instead, the distributions are “passed through” the corporate level and are taxed only at the individual level.
 The LLC avoids “double taxation” that Corporations must endure.
 Still, an LLC gives their owners limited liability protection since LLCs are separate entities from their owners.
 Because the two are separate, the personal assets of the owners (such as their personal residences, and personal bank accounts) are not reachable by business creditors.

+Yes, a US LLC can be owned entirely by foreign persons.
 The state of Florida is one of the most common states used to incorporate and in Florida the taxes, management costs and formations costs are usually less than in many other jurisdictions.
 Since Florida, and Miami in particular, attract foreigners to invest and live, there are advantages and disadvantages of incorporating an LLC with foreign members.

 When there is a foreign partner in an LLC, that partner must have a US Taxpayer Identification Number (“ITIN”).
 This must be obtained if the LLC is engaged in a US trade or business (i.e., if it will make money).
-The foreign partner of the LLC will be deemed to be engaged in a US trade or business and the LLC must withhold 35% of its profits for taxes, paid and filed on a quarterly basis to the IRS.
 United States Tax laws require that foreigners pay taxes on any earnings made in the United States.
 Regardless of immigration status, the United States will allow foreigners to form a company as long as they have registered for a Taxpayer Identification Number.
 The process to register is not complex, but it can be lengthy.
 Once the application is submitted, it can take up to 18 weeks for your Taxpayer Identification Number to be assigned.

+The foreign partner of an US LLC will be deemed to be engaged in a US trade or business and the LLC must withhold 35% of its profits for taxes, paid and filed on a quarterly basis to the IRS.
 Even though the partnership itself does not pay income taxes, it must file Form 1065 with the IRS even if there is no profit.
 This form is an informational return the IRS reviews to determine whether the partners are reporting their income correctly.
 The partnership must also provide a Schedule K-1 to the IRS and to each partner, which breaks down each partner’s share of the business’s profits and losses.
 In turn, each partner reports this profit and loss information on their individual tax return.